Emily Warren Roebling: Early life

 Emily was born on September 23, 1843, to Sylvanus and Phebe Warren at Cold Spring, New York.
 She was the second-youngest of twelve children.
 Emily's interest in pursuing education was supported by her older brother Major General Gouverneur K. Warren.
 The two siblings always had a close relationship.
 She attended school at the Georgetown Visitation Academy in Washington, DC, now known as Georgetown Visitation Preparatory School.

 In 1864, during the American Civil War, Emily visited her brother Gouverneur at his headquarters; Warren was commanding the Fifth Army Corps.
 At a soldiers' ball she attended during the visit, she became acquainted with Washington Roebling, a son of Brooklyn Bridge designer John A. Roebling.
-The younger man was also a civil engineer and was serving on her brother Gouverneur Warren's staff.
+Washington was also a civil engineer and was serving on her brother Gouverneur Warren's staff.

 On January 18, 1865, Emily and Washington married in Cold Spring, in a dual wedding ceremony with another of her Warren siblings and spouse.

 While John Roebling was starting his preliminary work on the Brooklyn Bridge, the newlyweds went to Europe to study the use of caissons for constructing the bridge.
 In November 1867, Emily gave birth in Germany to the couple's only child, John A. Roebling II.